devflowinc/ruby-sdk/docs/OrganizationApi.md

 > <Organization> get_organization_by_id(tr_organization, organization_id)

-get_organization
+Get Organization

-get_organization  Fetch the details of an organization by its id.
+Get Organization  Fetch the details of an organization by its id.
 The auth'ed user must be an admin or owner of the organization to fetch it.

 ### Examples